 France Bans Food Waste in Supermarkets

-In France, all supermarkets found to be in non-compliance with the rules of donating unsold food face economic sanctions and even jail time.
+In France, all supermarkets found to be in non-compliance with the rules of donating unsold food are facing economic sanctions and even jail time.

 Food waste has been a controversial subject around the world for decades.
-It’s estimated that more than 1.3 million tons of food is thrown away each year while there are people dying from malnutrition and hunger every single day.
+Estimations suggest that more than 1.3 million tons of food end up in landfills each year while there are people dying from malnutrition and hunger every single day.

-For many years, attempts have been made to reduce this figure, but the results of the studies show that there is still a significant wastage of food each year.
+For many years, people have attempted to reduce this figure.
+However, the results of the studies show that there is still a significant wastage of food each year.

 The main criticism against the big distributors is that often a significant amount of their food ends up going to waste rather than being donated to the needy.

-The idea Arash put forth was for businesses to donate their unsold food to charity organizations and food banks so that it could be distributed to those in need.
+The idea Arash put forth was for businesses to donate their unsold food to charity organizations and food banks so that they could give it to those in need.

 After a massive campaign supported by consumers and activists fighting against poverty, the French Senate unanimously approved the law, benefiting thousands of homeless people.

 France, the first place in the world to ban food waste

 The French Senate’s decision made France the first country in the world to prevent supermarkets from wasting or destroying food.